UniMath/agda-unimath/src/modal-type-theory/sharp-modality.lagda.md

 [the flat-sharp adjunction](modal-type-theory.flat-sharp-adjunction.md), we postulate that it has the appropriate relation to the flat modality, making it a lex modality.
-Please note that there is some redundancy between the postulated axioms, and they may be subject to change in the future.
+Please note that there is some redundancy between the postulated axioms, and they are likely to change in the future.

 ## Postulates